Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • Arrive at least 30 minutes prior to the visit for security screening and bring government issued ID

-• Provide a copy of the court ordered parent-child visitations
+• Provide a copy of the court ordered parent-child family time

 APPROVALS